-Complaints can be sent by post or by email to firstname.lastname@example.org.
-A Complaints Form together with our Patient Information Leaflet and policy is below.
+Complaints can be sent by post or by email to email@example.com.
+Our Complaints Policy, Complaints Form and Patient Information Leaflet, is below.

 We will investigate the complaint and provide our response to the issues raised usually within 10 working days.
 When looking into a complaint we will attempt to see what happened and why, to see if there is something we can learn from.

 Our response will include details of our investigation and outcome, and also your right to escalate the matter further if you remain dissatisfied with our response.

 Likewise, if you wished to express a compliment for the service received this is very much appreciated.
 The practice team work exceptionally hard, much of which is behind the scenes, so a thank you means a lot to us.